 Western Hudson Bay

-The WHB beluga stock has been surveyed in 1987, 2004, and 2015.
-The most recent abundance estimate from this stock is 54,473 (cv = 0.098, 95% CI = 44,988–65,957; Matthews et al. 2017), although this does not include the Ontario coast where about 14,000 belugas were seen during the 2004 survey (Richard 2005).
-It is difficult to compare the results of the 2015 with previous surveys because of differences in the areas covered and also in the correction factors used in calculating the abundance estimate, however the stock appears to be stable (NAMMCO 2018).
+The Western Hudson Bay beluga stock has been surveyed in 1987, 2004, and 2015.
+The most recent abundance estimate (corrected for availability bias) is 54,473 (95% CI: 44,988–65,957 (Matthews et al. 2017), although this does not include the Ontario coast where about 14,000 belugas were seen during the 2004 survey (Richard 2005).
+It is difficult to compare the results of the 2015 with previous surveys because of differences in the areas covered and also in the correction factors used in calculating the abundance estimate.
+However the stock appears to be stable (NAMMCO 2018).

+Nine aerial surveys of the CS beluga stock’s range were conducted between 1980 and 2014.
 The most recent abundance estimate is based on an aerial survey in 2014 which estimated 1,151 (CV=0.21) belugas in Cumberland Sound (Marcoux et al. 2016).
-Although aerial surveys have been conducted 8 previous times since 1980, it is not possible to directly compare the 2014 estimate to previous estimates because these surveys surveyed a smaller area.
-However, population modelling suggests that the stock is declining (Marcoux and Hammill 2016) and the experts at the Global Review of Monodontids gave this stock a high level of concern (NAMMCO 2018).
+Direct comparisons among surveys to assess trends is not possible because the earlier surveys focused on a smaller area and may therefore be negatively biased.
+However, population modelling suggests that the stock is declining (Marcoux & Hammill 2016).

 St. Lawrence River